Hyperflux: Pruning Reveals Importance: Hyperflux Performance

 \section{Hyperflux Performance}

-We now show that Hyperflux, in addition to allowing us to come up with NPLH, also has strong empirical performance.
-To validate \textit{Hyperflux}, we conduct comprehensive pruning experiments on a diverse set of architectures and datasets: ResNet‑50 and VGG‑19 on CIFAR‑10/100, and ResNet‑50 on ImageNet‑1K.
-We pit Hyperflux against state-of-the-art pruning approaches such as GraNet \cite{liu2021sparse}, GMP \cite{zhu2018topruneornot}, Spartan \cite{tai2022spartan}, and AC/DC \cite{peste2021acdc}.
-To ensure a fair comparison, we run ourselves all other methods, initializing them with the pretrained weights used in Hyperflux, while maintaining the same training budget and augmentations.
+We now show that Hyperflux, in addition to giving us a model for understanding the pruning process, also has strong empirical performance.
+To validate \textit{Hyperflux}, we conduct comprehensive pruning experiments on a diverse set of architectures and datasets: ResNet‑50 and VGG‑19 on CIFAR‑10/100, ResNet‑50 and DeiT-Tiny/Small on ImageNet‑1K.
+We pit Hyperflux against state-of-the-art pruning approaches such as \citet{liu2021sparse,tai2022spartan,kuznedelev2023cap, peste2021acdc}.
+To ensure a fair comparison, we run all other methods ourselves, initializing them with the pretrained weights used in Hyperflux, while maintaining the same training budget and augmentations.
 We test several training setups for each method and report the best results, to ensure no unfair degradation occurs due to suboptimal hyperparameters.

-Additionally, to better position Hyperflux within the broader literature, we choose to include one-shot methods \cite{lee2019snip, grasp2020chaoqi, synflow} commonly used as benchmarks in other works, even though our post-training setup is not applicable to them.
+Additionally, to better position Hyperflux within the broader literature, we choose to include one-shot methods \citep{lee2019snip, grasp2020chaoqi, synflow} commonly used as benchmarks in other works, even though our post-training setup is not applicable to them.
 These benchmarks will be marked with \(*\).

 None of our comparison methods incorporate learnable masks as Hyperflux does.
-Although we identified some mask-based methods \cite{savarese2020winningcontinuous, louizos2018l0, zhang2022optg}, their differences in benchmarks, methodology or missing code prevent a direct comparison to our work.
-Each configuration but ResNet-50 on ImageNet is run three times and we report the results as mean \(\pm\) standard deviation, all experiments are run on three NVIDIA GeForce RTX 4090 GPUs.
-Full details on training recipe are in~Appendix~\ref{appendixsec:training_setup}.
+Although we identified some mask-based methods \citep{savarese2020winningcontinuous, louizos2018l0, zhang2022optg}, the missing code and major differences in benchmarks prevent a direct comparison to our work.
+Each configuration but ResNet-50 and DeiT on ImageNet is run three times, and we report the results as mean \(\pm\) standard deviation; all experiments are run on three NVIDIA GeForce RTX 4090 GPUs.
+Full details on the training recipe are in~Appendix~\ref{appendixsec:training_setup}.